zhaluza/javascript-methods/README.md

 # Method & ES6+ Reference

-A reference sheet of some of the most essential JavaScript methods for writing algorithms.
+A reference sheet of some of the most essential JavaScript methods and ES6 features for writing algorithms.

 Content adapted from [MDN](https://developer.mozilla.org).